Explore

 Leave the crowds of Skagway behind and visit Chilkoot Lake State Park in Haines.

 Your tour begins with a high-speed catamaran ride along the steep-walled fjords which connect Skagway to Haines.
 Over a dozen unnamed waterfalls drop hundreds of feet from both sides of the boat.
-Upon arrival in Haines, you will meet your expert naturalist guide for a drive to Chilkoot Lake State Park.
+Upon arrival in Haines, you will meet your knowledgeable guide for a drive to Chilkoot Lake State Park.

 This park has it all: a turquoise lake surrounded by snowy mountain peaks, a salmon-filled river flowing into the sea, and important Tlingit cultural sights.
 Bald eagles, harbor seals, and brown bears are often seen here.